zoot101/snapraid-daily/docs/muttrc-examples/README.md

 as it doesn't require using the app passwords feature, which certain providers can like to turn off without any notice.

+Note that it is possible to start over by simply deleting the token file and calling the hook script with \--authorize like above again.

 ```bash
 rm ./.tokens/example.outlook.com.token
 ./mutt_oauth2.py ./.tokens/example.outlook.token --verbose --authorize
 ```

-If the above works, the muttrc file is ready for use with the main script.
-Note that it is possible to start over by simply deleting the token file and calling the hook script with \--authorize like above again.

 # Sample Configuration 3 - Gmail via oauth2